acquia/acquia_cms/DEVELOPING.md

 Once you've installed Acquia CMS, how you serve it is up to you.
 For local development, the most convenient option is PHP's built-in web server: `drush runserver 8080`.

+### Updating Acquia Claro theming
+* Update SCSS as per requirement in Acquia Claro theme.
+* Use `composer install:frontend` and `composer build:frontend` to compile SCSS into CSS.
+* Commit both CSS and SCSS files.

 ### Contributing
 Contributing to Acquia CMS requires the ability to push branches to the repository, since we do not use forks.
 If you need access, ask your manager or technical architect.